Visiting Assistant Professor of Global Studies/Anthropology.

 University of Pittsburgh, 2017-2019.

-Social Science Fellow (working across all Harvard Graduate School of Arts and Science Disciplines in Social Sciences).
+1. Social Science Fellow (working across Harvard Graduate School of Arts and Science - as part of PostDoc 2015 -2016).
 Advising PhD Candidates on issues of writing/conceptualization/argumentation at the Center for Writing and Communicating Ideas.
 Teaching Workshops + Individual meetings.

 Places of Imagination: Tourism, Mobility, and Consumerism

 This course will focus on tourism as the circulation and mobility of ideas, people, and objects around the globe.
 How has globalization and the rise of new infrastructures challenged our self-evident understanding of the cultural differences between people, places, and social behavior?
 How are territorial borders and physical spaces imagined, managed and commodified?
 This course will problematize terms such as exotic, heritage, ecotourism, adventure, orientalism, leisure, and luxury to analyze the social dynamics they encode.
 We will then approach a variety of tourism imaginaries: “heritage” tourism, “dark” tourism, “sports” tourism (such as the World Cup/Olympics), “eco” tourism, and “sex” Tourism.
 Through these groupings we will problematize what is at stake in each idea of “tourism,” who is indexed, and what kinds of movements, subjects, and futures are constituted through each.
 Weekly discussions will bring anthropological readings in conversation with a wide set of interdisciplinary texts to explore what/how/who “tourism” comes to means at various times.
 The course is well suited for undergrads who are interested in questions of movement, mobility, political economy, gender and sexuality, and imagination/affect.